 New Veins Could Transform Circulatory Treatments

 Vein disease sufferers will obviously benefit from newly-grown veins.
 But so will other people.
 In fact, this development would improve treatments for heart disease.
 It could also help manage circulatory conditions like peripheral arterial disease.
+That’s a crucial development, since untreated PAD can lead to amputation.

 Until now, scientists thought that dividing endothelial cells created embryo blood vessels.
 But this new research proves that the opposite is true.
 In short, stems cells in the blood create and grow endothelial cells.